-Click a Reports action icon at the end of a message row.
+Click a report action icon at the end of a message row.
+In-App Automation and A/B Tests have an icon for the Full Report only.

 - Eye = Preview Report